-and stir it into the oil.
-Leave it to become golden brown and add the
+On a pot with some Extra-Virgin Olive Oil (4 tablespoon) add the Onion (1/4) and stir it into the oil.
+Leave it to become golden brown and add the Arborio Rice (500 gram).

-Toast the rice for a few minutes then add Vegetable Stock (as needed) until you cover the rice, and cool for about 15 minutes.
+Toast the rice for a few minutes then add Vegetable Stock (as needed) until you cover the rice, and cook for about 15 minutes.

-, and stir very very well until butter melts.
+When the risotto is ready, add the Butter (7 tablespoon) and Parmesan Cheese (to taste) and stir very very well until butter melts.
 Spread out the risotto on a wooden board or tray and let it cool down faster.

-into a bowl and beat them well
+Crack Egg (2) into a bowl and beat them well.

 Damp your hands in water and pick up a portion of the rice, flattening it slightly into your palm.
 Add a spoonful of ham, provolone and mozzarella in the middle and then more rice on top.
 Cup your hands around it making it into a ball and moving it around to make sure it is well rounded and that the ingredients in the centre are covered well.

 Once you have formed the balls, dip them one at a time into the egg, making sure you cover it all over and then drop it into the bowl of breadcrumbs, coating it well.
 Please note most Sicilians dip the arancini in a “pastella” which is a mix of water and flour and then pass them on the bread crumbs.
 If you don’t want to use eggs use the pastella to dip the arancini in.
-Using the eggs could be more expensive but in my opinion it taste better
+Using the eggs could be more expensive but in my opinion it tastes better.

-when it reaches a temperature of between 150 degrees C
+You can put the arancini balls into the Vegetable Oil (as needed) when it reaches a temperature of 150 degrees C (300 degrees F).

 You can serve the balls on their own or with a drizzle of sugo on top, placing them side by side on a chopping board with a few basil leaves to add a splash of colour.